vladahvala/JarTracker/README.md

 # 🗂️ Project Status
-🟡 In design phase — the Figma mockups are ready, and development will begin soon.
-Contributions, feedback, or collaboration ideas are welcome!
+🟡 In design phase - the Figma mockups are ready, and development will begin soon